dsoltez/dsoltez/README.md

 🌱 I’m currently learning: advanced data visualization and predictive modeling

-👯 I’m looking to collaborate on: real-world analytics projects and sports data storytelling

-🤔 I’m looking to improve: my business intelligence dashboards and SQL query optimization
+🤔 I’m looking to improve: my programming skills specifically with SQL, R, and Python

 💬 Ask me about: the wine or sports industry